iamo-klimalez/climate-insurance/README.md

 ## Examples

-In this example we easily perform Principal Components Decomposition (EOF) on monthly geopotential height, then compute the geostrophic wind associated with this field and plot the field with filled contours and the wind with streamlines.
+In this example we easily design and analyze the performance of the below given index (cummulative precipitation).

 ``` r
 library(climateinsurance)